 Use a CloudWatch Rule ScheduleExpression to periodically analyze IAM credential logs.
 Push the deltas for events into an ELK stack and perform ad-hoc analysis there.

-CloudWatch Events Rules, which trigger based on all AWS API calls, submitting all events to an AWS Kinesis Stream for arbitrary downstream analysis.
-(CloudWatch Events allow subscription to AWS API calls, and direction of these events into Kinesis Streams.
-This allows a unified, near real-time stream for all API calls, which can be analyzed with any tool(s).
+Amazon EventBridge Rules (formerly CloudWatch Events Rules), which trigger based on all AWS API calls, submitting all events to an AWS Kinesis Stream for arbitrary downstream analysis.
+(EventBridge (evolution of CloudWatch Events) allows subscription to AWS API calls, and direction of these events into Kinesis Streams.
+This allows a unified, near real-time stream for all API calls.
 Referlink)

 To monitor API calls against our AWS account by different users and entities, we can use ____ to create a history of calls in bulk for later review, and use ____ for reacting to AWS API calls in real-time.